History of penicillin: Australia

 Mould being strained at the harvest table during the manufacture of penicillin at the Commonwealth Serum Laboratories in Parkville, Victoria.

 In mid-1943 the Australian War Cabinet decided to produce penicillin in Australia.
-Colonel E. V. (Bill) Keogh, the Australian Army's Director of Hygiene and Pathology, was placed in charge of the effort.
+Colonel E. V. Keogh, the Australian Army's Director of Hygiene and Pathology, was placed in charge of the effort.
 Keogh summoned Captain Percival Bazeley, with whom he had worked at the Commonwealth Serum Laboratories (CSL) before the war, and Lieutenant H. H. Kretchmar, a chemist, and directed them to establish a production facility by Christmas.
 They set off on a fact-finding mission to the United States, where they visited NRRL and obtained penicillin cultures from Coghill.
 They also inspected the Pfizer plant in New York and the Merck plant at Rahway, New Jersey.
 A production plant was established at the CSL facilities in Parkville, Victoria, and the first Australian-made penicillin began reaching the troops in New Guinea in December 1943.
 By 1944, CSL was producing 400 million Oxford units per week (enough for 400 treatments), and there was sufficient penicillin production to allocate some for civilian use.